 The MyCOE / SERVIR Partnership, supported by NASA and USAID, supports long term local capacity to use geography and geographic technologies for sustainable development initiatives in developing regions across the world.
 See the MyCOE / SERVIR webpage for more information.

 Funded by the Department of State, the GCE sought to enhance mutual understanding and geographic thought between youth in the United States and their counterparts in Bolivia, Ghana, Nicaragua, and the Philippines.
 Please see the the MyCOE GCE project webpage for more information.

 Biodiversity Initiative in Africa

-MyCOE / SERVIR is supporting interdisciplinary and multi-sectoral teams of university students and their mentors to learn to apply geographic techniques for research on protected areas, threatened species, and related topics in Africa.
+MyCOE / SERVIR supported interdisciplinary and multi-sectoral teams of university students and their mentors to learn to apply geographic techniques for research on protected areas, threatened species, and related topics in Africa.